IBM-Bluemix-Docs/simulated-instrument-analytics/index.md

 When you connect {{site.data.keyword.mfd_short}} to {{site.data.keyword.siminstruanalshort}}, you might need to troubleshoot problems with authentication and authorization.

 * When the API key for the {{site.data.keyword.siminstruanalshort}} service is incorrect, you encounter an authentication issue.
-* When the API key for the {{site.data.keyword.siminstruanalshort}} service is correct but the API key for {{site.data.keyword.mfd_short}} that you provided to the {{site.data.keyword.siminstruanalshort}} service instance is incorrect, {{site.data.keyword.siminstruanalshort}} connects but it does not connect to {{site.data.keyword.mfd_short}} properly.
+* When the API key for the {{site.data.keyword.siminstruanalshort}} service is correct but the UUID key for {{site.data.keyword.mfd_short}} that you provided to the {{site.data.keyword.siminstruanalshort}} service instance is incorrect, {{site.data.keyword.siminstruanalshort}} connects but it does not connect to {{site.data.keyword.mfd_short}} properly.
-* When the API key for the {{site.data.keyword.siminstruanalshort}} service is correct and the API key for {{site.data.keyword.mfd_short}} that you provided to the {{site.data.keyword.siminstruanalshort}} service instance is also correct, but you aren't using the service instance of {{site.data.keyword.mfd_short}} that was identified as the target, {{site.data.keyword.siminstruanalshort}} connects but you encounter an authorization error.
+* When the API key for the {{site.data.keyword.siminstruanalshort}} service is correct and the UUID for {{site.data.keyword.mfd_short}} that you provided to the {{site.data.keyword.siminstruanalshort}} service instance is also correct, but you aren't using the service instance of {{site.data.keyword.mfd_short}} that was identified as the target, {{site.data.keyword.siminstruanalshort}} connects but you encounter an authorization error.